SavvyShivam/review-pull-requests/README.md

 #### In your review comments:

 - Identify potential issues, risks, and limitations.
-- Suggest changes and improvements.
+- Suggest changes and improvements
 - Share awareness of upcoming changes that the pull request doesn't account for.
 - Ask questions to verify shared understanding.
 - Highlight what the author did well and should keep doing.